Anisotropic superconductivity of niobium based on its response to non-magnetic disorder: Introduction

 Why is electronic anisotropy relevant and important for applications?
 There are many types of defects in solids \cite{Henderson1972,Tilley2008,Cai2016}, some are more, and some are less detrimental to the superconducting properties.
 Extended defects, such as dislocations, disclinations, stacking faults, and grain boundaries, mostly affect the macroscopic supercurrent flow without affecting the order parameter in the bulk, such as local superconducting transition temperature, $T_c$, and the value of the superconducting order parameter.
 Point-like defects, on the other hand, exist in the whole volume, and they interact with the Cooper pairs everywhere.

 As far as electron scattering on defects is concerned, there are two different types of point-like defects in crystals.
 Scattering on potential, a.k.a. ``non-magnetic", defects involves only the Coulomb interaction with conduction electron regardless of the spin value and state.
 In superconductors with isotropic $s-$wave order parameter, such ``non-magnetic" scattering does not change $T_c$.
-This statement is known as the 1959 Anderson theorem \cite{Anderson1959a}.
+This statement is known as Anderson's theorem \cite{Anderson1959a}.
 This is true irrespective of the anisotropy of the Fermi surface.
 The second type of defect scatters by flipping its spin and simultaneously flipping the spin of the scattered conduction electron.
 If a scattered electron was part of a spin-singlet Cooper pair, the pair will be broken.
 Since the order parameter magnitude (and hence $T_c$) depend on the total number of Cooper pairs, magnetic impurity scattering will reduce these quantities.
 This was shown by Abrikosov and Gor'kov in 1960 \cite{AbrikosovGorkov1960ZETF}.
 The situation becomes more subtle if the order parameter is anisotropic, the material is a multiband metal with different gaps for different bands, or both.
 Generally, in such cases both types of defects are pair-breaking, although to a different degree \cite{Efremov2011,Golubov1997,Hirschfeld1993PRB,Kogan2016,Openov2004,Openov1997,Torsello2019JOSC,Zarea2022}.

-If niobium has noticeable anisotropy of its superconducting state, then special care should be taken to avoid all kinds of defects unless introduced deliberately for some reasons, such as the enhancement of the Ginzburg-Landau parameter, $\kappa$.
+If niobium has significant anisotropy of its superconducting state, then special care should be taken to avoid all kinds of defects unless introduced deliberately for some reason, such as the enhancement of the Ginzburg-Landau parameter, $\kappa$.
 Here we report on the effects of non-magnetic defects induced by 3.5 MeV proton irradiation on the superconducting properties of a 160 nm niobium film used in the fabrication of transmon qubits.